h0psing/melb-amazon-alexa-meetup/README.md

 18. Click <b>Save Endpoints</b>
 19. Click <b>Test</b>
 20. Skill testing is enabled in: Development
-a.
+<br />  a.
 Also can test directly on Amazon Echo device logged in as the same email
 21. Open workshop fact skill
 22. Check JSON input and output